surister/blog/content/blog/uuids-in-distributed-databases.md

 ### [Sortable Ids are amazing]{.text-h4}
-Being unique is the bare minimum requirement, but there is another property that we lose by not being able to use an AUTO-INCREMENT id: [Sortability]{.h}.
+Being unique is the bare minimum requirement for a primary key, but there is another property that we lose by not being able to use an AUTO-INCREMENT id: [Sortability]{.h}.

 Having an id that is sortable, does not only allow you to use [ORDER BY id]{.h} statements, which